 Reporting Suspect Cases

-Health care professionals should contact the Vermont Department of Health Epidemiology Program by calling 800-640-4374 or 802-863-7240 to report a suspect case, and for guidance and approval prior to collecting and submitting blood and urine specimens for Zika testing at the Health Department Laboratory.
+Health care professionals should contact the Vermont Department of Health Epidemiology Program by calling 800-640-4374 or 802-863-7240 to report a suspect case, and for guidance prior to collecting and submitting blood and urine specimens for Zika testing at the Health Department Laboratory.

 Who should be tested?